hamvocke/hamvocke.github.io/_drafts/moving-on.md

 layout: post
 title: Moving On
 tags: personal
 excerpt: I'm starting a new job remotely after leaving the adventures of a consultancy behind.
-Some thoughts on the change.
+Some thoughts on this change.
-summary: I left ThoughtWorks and will work remotely for Stack Overflow.
+summary: I'm starting a new job remotely after leaving the adventures of a consultancy behind.
 image: /assets/img/uploads/ham-was-here.jpg
 comments: true
 ---